OskyRosky/Time-Series/README.md

 I think these libraries cover a wide range of functionalities, from simple preprocessing to complex forecasting, allowing users to select the right tools depending on their specific needs.

+## R Libraries for Time Series Analysis

+### forecast

+One of the most popular packages, providing functions for ARIMA, exponential smoothing, and state space models.

+### tseries

+Offers various statistical tests and models for time series analysis, including unit root tests and GARCH models.

+### prophet

+Similar to the Python version, this package simplifies time series forecasting by automatically handling trends and seasonality.

+### zoo

+Provides infrastructure for handling irregular time series data with powerful manipulation functions.

+### xts

+An extension of zoo, specifically designed for financial time series analysis.

+### fable

+A modern framework that provides tools for forecasting with tidy data principles.

+### TSclust

+Offers methods for clustering time series data based on different distance measures and features.

+### lubridate

+Facilitates working with dates and times, making it easier to manipulate temporal data.

+### anomalize

+A package designed to detect anomalies in time series data using decomposition and machine learning techniques.

+These R libraries offer a diverse range of tools for handling, analyzing, and visualizing time series data, from traditional statistical methods to modern machine learning-based approaches.

 # III.
 Time series methodology.

 # IV.
 Time series applications.